PetruLuta/GettingAndCleaningDataWeek4/CODEBOOK.md

 Code Book
 ===========

 This is a description of the variables in the tidyData.csv dataset.
 This dataset was obtained by transforming the original dataset containing measurements from Samsung Galaxy S accelerometers provided by UCI Machine Learning Repository.
-The following transformations were applied on the original data:
+The following transformations were applied to the original data:

 1. The training and test data were merged into one dataset.
 2. Only the measurements on the mean and standard deviation were selected.